gluster/glusterdocs/docs/Contributors-Guide/Bug-Triage.md

 Here are some examples:

--   A bug is raised for GlusterFS 3.5 and the same issue is present in mainline (master branch) and GlusterFS 3.6
+-   A bug is raised for GlusterFS 4.1 (bz#ABCD) and the same issue is present in mainline (master branch) and GlusterFS 5.0.
+    -   See if the bug is of severity 'Urgent'/'High', and only if yes, clone it for 5.0 (bug#XYZA)
+    -   Set 'Depends on:' field in bug#XYZA to bz#ABCD.
-    -   Clone the original bug for mainline.
+    -   No need to track the bug for master, as the bz#ABCD itself can be used for the same.
-    -   Clone another for 3.6.
-    -   And have the GlusterFS 3.6 bug and GlusterFS 3.5 bug 'depend on' the 'mainline' bug

--   A bug is already present for mainline, and the same issue is seen in GlusterFS 3.5.
+-   A bug is already present for mainline, and the same issue is seen in GlusterFS 5.0.
-    -   Clone the original bug for GlusterFS 3.5.
+    -   If it meets the [criteria for backporting](../Developer-guide/Backport-Guidelines.md), clone the bug for 5.0.
-    -   And have the cloned bug (for 3.5) 'depend on' the 'mainline' bug.
+    -   Mark bug in mainline as 'Depends on:' in newly cloned bug.

+-   A bug is seen only in 'mainline', not seen in any released branch.
+    - No need to clone the bug to any release branch.

 ### Keywords